Frequently Asked Questions – GCSE Science

 - A double award in the Sciences will give more space for learners to study a broader and more balanced range of subjects, for example in Computer Science or Engineering, or in other curriculum areas.

 What is the evidence behind the decision?

-What do science experts think about this decision?
+What do science experts think?

 Organisations such as the Royal Society of Biology, the Royal Society of Chemistry, and the Institute of Physics, all support a single route for science at GCSE.
-They argue that the current mix of GCSEs gives an illusion of choice, creates unequal opportunities and stops more learners from going on to study science at a higher level.
+They argue that the current mix of GCSEs gives an illusion of choice, creates unequal opportunities and stops more learners from choosing to study science at a higher level.